snyk/pages/_faqs/3-currency.md

 ---
+# Question title.
+Plaintext only.
-question: What currency does Snyk bill in?
+question: "What currency does Snyk bill in?"
 ---